Blog Home / Compliance / Unlocking Solutions: Your Guide to Preventing Workplace Harassment

 Defining Workplace Harassment

 Workplace harassment refers to any unwelcome conduct, whether verbal, physical, or visual, that creates an intimidating, hostile, or offensive work environment.
-It can occur between colleagues, supervisors, or even third parties such as clients or customers.
-Harassment can be based on various protected characteristics, such as gender, race, national origin, religion, disability, age, or sexual orientation.

 Different Forms of Workplace Harassment

 Understanding the various forms of workplace harassment is essential for organizations and individuals to effectively address and prevent such behavior.
-By recognizing and defining workplace harassment, organizations can establish policies and procedures to create a safe and respectful work environment.
+By recognizing and defining harassment, organizations can establish clear policies and procedures to create a safe and respectful work environment.
 For more information on workplace bullying and its consequences, refer to our article on consequences of workplace bullying.

 In the following sections, we will explore the impact of workplace harassment on individuals and the work environment, as well as strategies for prevention and response.